Kamarhinanton/outstafford/public/data/projects/project-1.md

 ---
+#Case preview
+preview: '/images/Projects/Camber/Camber.jpg'
 #Hero
 hero:
   topics:
     - Mobile
     - AI
-  title: Checkem
+  title: Camber
   columns:
     - title: Client
       topics:
         - Camber
-    - title: Involvement
+    - title: Deliverables
       topics:
         - UI/UX Design
-        - Graphic Design
-        - Motion Design
-    - title: Deliverables
-      topics:
         - Mobile App
-        - AR experience
+        - Admin Platform
-  description: Space Needle visitors can now access their photos and videos within seconds, eliminating the previous 10-15 minute wait time.
-As a result, user satisfaction has increased, leading to a 20% boost in app usage within the first month.
+  description: Camber is a travel recommendations app that allows you to list out your favorite places by city, follow friends to see theirs, and view those recs on an all-inclusive map.
-  preview: '/images/Home/preview.jpg'
+  preview: '/images/Projects/Camber/case_preview.jpg'
   href: '/'
 #Challenges
 challenges:
   title: Challenges
   list:
-    - title: Business expansion and launch of new services
+    - title: Map integrations
       description:
         Camber wanted to reflect the company’s changes and growth through design.
 Great service imply great design.
-    - title: Attraction of a new audience
+    - title: Database transition
       description:
         Competition in the market is increasing, and updated design should strengthen the company's place in the market and attract a new audience.
-    - title: Business expansion
+    - title: Load speed Optimization
       description:
         Camber wanted to reflect the company’s changes and growth through design.
 Great service imply great design.
 #Mosaic_1
 mosaic_1:
-  description:
-    title: The story
-    textTop:
-      Space Needle visitors can now access their photos and videos within seconds, eliminating the previous 10-15 minute wait time.
-As a result, user satisfaction has increased, leading to a 20% boost in app usage within the first month.
-Space Needle visitors can now access their photos and videos within seconds, eliminating the previous 10-15 minute wait time.
-As a result, user satisfaction has increased, leading to a 20% boost in app usage within the first month.
   mosaic:
-    topImg: '/images/Home/preview.jpg'
+    topImg: '/images/Projects/Camber/m-3.jpg'
-    bottomImg: '/images/Home/preview.jpg'
+    bottomImg: '/images/Projects/Camber/m-4.jpg'
     doubleImg:
-      img1: '/images/Home/preview.jpg'
+      img1: '/images/Projects/Camber/m-1.jpg'
-      img2: '/images/Home/preview.jpg'
+      img2: '/images/Projects/Camber/m-2.jpg'
 #Mosaic_2
 mosaic_2:
   description:
-    title: Results
+    title: The story
-    textTop:
-      Space Needle visitors can now access their photos and videos within seconds, eliminating the previous 10-15 minute wait time.
-As a result, user satisfaction has increased, leading to a 20% boost in app usage within the first month.
-Space Needle visitors can now access their photos and videos within seconds, eliminating the previous 10-15 minute wait time.
     quote:
       text:
         Space Needle visitors can now access their photos and videos within seconds, eliminating the previous 10-15 minute wait time.
 As a result, user satisfaction has increased, leading to a 20% boost in app usage within the first month.
-      author: Artem Larin
+      author: Mady Maio
-      position: CEO of Outstafford
+      position: CEO of Camber
-      img: '/images/Home/preview.jpg'
+      img: '/images/Projects/Camber/author.jpg'
-    textBottom:
-      Space Needle visitors can now access their photos and videos within seconds, eliminating the previous 10-15 minute wait time.
-As a result, user satisfaction has increased, leading to a 20% boost in app usage within the first month.
-Space Needle visitors can now access their photos and videos within seconds, eliminating the previous 10-15 minute wait time.
-  mosaic:
-    topImg: '/images/Home/preview.jpg'
-    bottomImg: '/images/Home/preview.jpg'
 #Summary
 summary:
-  title: Project Summary
+  title: Project Highlights
   list:
-    - title: 9 new Features
+    - title: Personalized notifications
       description:
         of User Engagement by designing and launching of the new app for the Camber.
 Designed and launched new features. of User Engagement by designing and launching of the new app for the Camber.
 Designed and launched new features.
     - title: 28% Increase
       description: of User Engagement
     - title: 15% Increase